 American Indian languages * American Indian tribes * What's new on our site today!

-If you would like to know a Powhatan word that is not currently on our page, you can take part in our Indian translations fundraiser, buy a Powhatan dictionary, or visit our main Powhatan language site for more free resources.
+Welcome to our Powhatan vocabulary page!
+Powhatan is an Algonquian language, related to other languages like Lenape and Wampanoag.
+We have included twenty basic Powhatan words here, to compare with related American Indian languages.
+You can find more Powhatan Indian words in our online picture glossaries.
+If you'd like to know a word that is not in these wordlists, you can take part in our Indian translations fundraiser, buy a Powhatan dictionary, or visit our main Powhatan language site for more free resources.

 Thanks for your interest in Native American languages!